 A beginner’s guide to Microsoft Office

 Before you rush off to buy the best Microsoft Office deal you can find, you’ll first need to decide which particular suite is right for you.
-There are basically two main products — the standard Microsoft Office (with two variants of Microsoft Office currently available, Office 2019 and Office 2016) and the premium subscription-based Microsoft 365, along with the Personal/Student and Professional versions of these.
+There are basically two main products — the standard Microsoft Office and the premium subscription-based Microsoft 365, along with the Personal/Student and Professional versions of these.
 The Microsoft Office Business/Professional suites include the same core apps as Microsoft 365, but lack cloud support and multi-device compatibility.

 What’s included with Microsoft Office?